Home News Cars Featured Resources About

 - - -

 - Conceived as a vague idea during a late night dinner in 2001, The Lost Car Registry is the work of Keith Ingersoll, a lifelong car afficienado.
-A native of Clifton, NJ, Ingersoll gained an appreciation for automobiles - specifically, American muscle cars - from his dad, Gerald, a former amateur drag racer and best backyard mechanic east of the Mississippi.
-Indeed, a long-standing interest in locating his father's 1969 Ford Mustang Mach I (VIN:9T02R156354), sold more than 20 years ago, served as the impetus for this site.
+A native of Clifton, NJ, Ingersoll gained an appreciation for automobiles - specifically, American muscle cars - from his dad, Gerald, a former amateur drag racer.
+Indeed, a long-standing interest in locating his father's 1969 Ford Mustang Mach I (VIN:9T02R156354), sold more than 30 years ago, served as the impetus for this site.

 Website Creator